SerNet/verinice-veo/README.md

 ### Access Swagger-UI

-The Swagger-UI is available after strarting the REST service at:
+[Swagger-UI](https://swagger.io/tools/swagger-ui/) can be accessed online at [api.verinice.com/veo](https://api.verinice.com/veo/swagger-ui/index.html) or after the REST service has been started locally at:

 ```
 http://localhost:8070/swagger-ui.html